 Community Contacts, Inc operates the LIHEAP program (Español) throughout Kane and Dekalb counties.
 Funding is provided by the US Department of Health and Human Services and by the State of Illinois Supplemental Low Income Energy Assistance Fund.
 The program is administered throughout the state by the Illinois Department of Commerce and Economic Opportunity.

 First, please complete the LIHEAP Interest Form (link).
 Then, schedule an in-person interview to complete the final application.
 There are outreach sites in Aurora, Elgin, and Dekalb.

 Or, call Community Contacts at 847-697-4400 between 9am – 12pm and 1pm – 3pm Monday through Friday to schedule an appointment.
 When you call, make sure you have the following information ready:

-- Social Security cards for everyone in the house.
+- Social Security cards, ITINs, or other immigration documents for everyone in the house.